Does Medicare Cover Acupuncture?

 If you have any questions about your Medicare plan options or would like help finding Medicare Advantage plans that may cover acupuncture, just let me know.
 We can discuss some of your options in a one-on-one phone consultation, or I can email you some personalized options; use the links below to set that up.
 You can always look for plan options using our Find Your Plan button.
 You can also view my profile below to learn more about me.
-To get help more quickly, just call us to speak to one of our licensed insurance agents.

 For more information on acupuncture, see: